FNF-CNE-Devs/CodenameEngine/FEATURES.md

     <summary><h2>Modding QOL features</h2></summary>

 - New assets and scripting management - **Applies both to the `assets` folder and mods.**
-    - Support for `hscript-improved`, a fork made to allow HScript to push modding even further
+    - Support for `hscript-improved`, a fork made to allow HScript to push modding even further.
-        - Allows for imports
+        - Allows for imports.
-        - Allows for public variables (variables shared between every script in a ScriptPack such as a song scripts)
+        - Allows for public variables (variables shared between every script in a ScriptPack such as a song scripts.)
-        - Allows for static variables (variabels shared between every single script ran in this mod)
+        - Allows for static variables (variabels shared between every single script ran in this mod.)
         - Allows you to use for example `boyfriend` instead of `PlayState.boyfriend` or `game.boyfriend`, for smaller and easier to comprehend code.
-        - Allows you to use `@:bypassAccessor`
+        - Allows you to use `@:bypassAccessor`.
-        - Allows you to use maps
+        - Allows you to use maps.
     - Usage of XML files for Characters instead of hardcoding them.
         - Animation names, prefixes, indices, etc... can be set in the XML without an additional line of code.
         - Offsets are automatically fixed.
 That means changes such as scaling, rotation, and playing as an opponent character wont break them.
-    - Entirely new song structure (`songs/name/`)
+    - Entirely new song structure (`songs/name/`).
-        - Usage of `meta.json`, which allows you to synchronize data between charts and the Freeplay menu.
+        - Usage of meta files in the form of `meta.json`, which allows you to synchronize data between charts and the Freeplay menu.'
+            - Meta files allow you to:
+              - Change the Freeplay background color
+              - Change the character icon used for the song's appearance on the freeplay menu.
+              - The song's BPM.
+              - The display name for the song (incase you want to show a different name than the song's actual name.)
+              - Set difficulties.
             - Charts can use their own by specifying `meta` in the JSON (Codename charts only)
         - Charts are now located in `songs/name/charts/`, and are named after the difficulty `hard.json` instead of `name-hard.json`
             - Difficulties are auto-detected in case they aren't specified in the `meta.json` file.